crudspa/crudspa/doc/Overview/Samples.md

 7. To post, sign in to `Consumer` with `sample@example.com` by repeating its local reset-password flow.
 8. Edit content, forum details, styles, or portal settings in `Composer`, then watch the runtime host refresh.

-This is the shortest path to understanding `Content.Design`, `Content.Display`, portal invalidation, themed runtime output, and the cross-host gateway flow.
+This is the shortest path to understanding `Content.Design`, `Content.Messaging`, `Content.Display`, portal invalidation, themed runtime output, and the cross-host gateway flow.

 ## Jobs Engine